markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 We're going to use GitHub Issues and branches to help us manage our work.
 This is important, because we're also going to learn JavaScript while creating this game!
-The less we have the think about, the better.
+That's a lotThe less we have the think about, the better.

 Our old friends HTML and CSS are on the bench this round, but a lot of their concepts will come into play while we learn JavaScript: